North American Interfraternity Conference

-The North American Interfraternity Conference (or NIC; formerly known as the National Interfraternity Conference) is an association of intercollegiate men's social fraternities that was formally organized in 1910, although it began at a meeting at the University Club in New York City on November 27, 1909.
+The North American Interfraternity Conference (or NIC; formerly known as the National Interfraternity Conference) is an association of intercollegiate men's social fraternities that was formally organized in 1910.
+However, it began at a meeting at the University Club of New York on 27 November 1909.
 The power of the organization rests in a House of Delegates in which each member fraternity is represented by a single delegate.
 However, the group's executive and administrative powers are vested in an elected board of directors consisting of nine volunteers from various NIC fraternities.
-Headquartered in Indianapolis, Indiana, the NIC also operates a small professional staff.
+Headquartered in Indianapolis, Indiana, the NIC has a small professional staff.

 The NIC seeks to provide services that will include, "but not be limited to, promotion of cooperative action in dealing with fraternity matters of mutual concern, research in areas of fraternity operations and procedures, fact-finding and data gathering, and the dissemination of such data to the member fraternities".
 However, it notes that "[c]onference action shall not in any way abrogate the right of its member fraternities to self-determination".

 As of December 2021, the NIC had fifty-six member organizations with 4,000 chapters located on over 800 campuses in the United States and Canada with approximately 350,000 undergraduate members.

 Originally named the Interfraternity Conference, the name was changed to the National Interfraternity Conference in 1931.
-The current name, the North American Interfraternity Conference, was adopted in 1999 to reflect the organization's affiliations at Canadian colleges and universities.
+The name, North American Interfraternity Conference, was adopted in 1999 to reflect the organization's affiliations at Canadian colleges and universities.